 Republicans, conservatives do over a number of things too, not just Democrats and liberals.

-But nobody wants their country to fail, Mr. Podesta, as you seem hellbent on forcing as a reality.
+But nobody wants their country to fail, Mr. Podesta, as you seem hell-bent on forcing as a reality.

-You and Mertha and everybody else.
+You and Mirtha and everybody else.

-Yours is nothing more than a raw quest for selfish power being uh orchestrated by a bunch of spoiled brat little kids who can't figure out how you lost it, and you don't have the knowledge or the guts to take to the fight and actually go back and win your power back via persuading the American people, getting to their hearts and minds.
+Yours is nothing more than a raw quest for selfish power being orchestrated by a bunch of spoiled brat little kids who can't figure out how you lost it, and you don't have the knowledge or the guts to take to the fight and actually go back and win your power back via persuading the American people, getting to their hearts and minds.

-No, you somehow want to get your enemies thrown out on scandal, politicizing policy differences and so forth, indicting various members of the leadership, because you guys have virtually nothing to recommend yourselves for in terms of leading this country, particularly in the area of national security, and I'm not gonna shut up until I convince as many people as possible of this.
+No, you somehow want to get your enemies thrown out on scandal, politicizing policy differences and so forth, indicting various members of the leadership, because you guys have virtually nothing to recommend yourselves for in terms of leading this country, particularly in the area of national security.

-And Wallace says, so the re uh the Republicans um uh Rosenberg uh he's with Podesta.
+And Wallace says, so the Republicans Rosenberg.

-So the Republicans at least they have a course, though, but you may not like it.
+So the Republicans, at least they have a course, though, but you may not like it.

 It's a bad course.

-Yeah, but why is that a why is that preferred to a debate?
+But why is that preferred to a debate?

 Their course isn't working.